 - White icing (we just mixed powdered sugar with milk and it worked fine, but you can also make royal icing with egg whites if you like)

-- Halloween candy (think candy corn, Reeses Pieces, and anything in autumn colors.
+- Halloween candy (think candy corn, Reeses Pieces, anything in autumn colors.
 Chocolate chips work well, too)

 - Halloween sprinkles